-If you are successful, you must enter into a legally binding grant agreement with the Commonwealth represented by the Department of Communications and the Arts.
-The Department will use the Commonwealth Low Risk Grant Agreement (https://www.finance.gov.au/resource-management/grants/grant-agreement-template/).
+If you are successful, you must enter into a legally binding grant agreement with the Commonwealth represented by the Office for the Arts-Department of Infrastructure, Transport, Regional Development and Communications.
+The Department will use the Commonwealth Simple Grant Agreement:

+https://finance.govcms.gov.au/government/commonwealth-grants/templates-user-guides.